reinardhz/learn-hanzi/README.txt

 Technology:
-Apache TomEE plume 7.0.3
+* Apache TomEE plume 7.0.3

-Spring MVC
+* Spring MVC
-Hibernate
+* Hibernate
-PostgreSQL
+* PostgreSQL
-HTML
+* HTML
-Javascript.
+* Javascript.
+* Bootstrap (make it mobilesafe)

+Note:
+1. Client request all hanzi data.
+2. Convert All Java entity into JSON, put it into JSON Array.
+3. Send data back to client.
+4. Read the json, convert into table.
+5. Add input box down the page.
+6. If user input, then click add button, then use ajax to check whether the inputted data is already exist?
+If exist, show warning, if not, add to database.

 This project use "Apache TomEE plume 7.0.3"